Gooseneck Barn Lights for NC Farmhouse

 “These gooseneck lights really tie the metal roofing into the back porch,” he explains.
 “These were measured and ordered with the custom neck length to ensure they did not protrude too far.”

 For the rear mudroom entrance, Brian chose a more industrial look with the Industrial Guard Sconce.
-He customized this American-made wall light with a Galvanized finish, thick cast guard, and ribbed glass.
+He customized this American-made wall light with a Galvanized finish, standard cast guard, and ribbed glass.

 “This vapor light offered me the flexibility to use a shorter neck which keeps it out of the roof drip line while offering a simple industrial look that ties with our use of reclaimed restored pulleys and industrial carts,” Brian says.
 “We love the durability and how they complete the space in terms of style, color and functionality.”